-Clinical Pilates is a system of safe and effective exercises which meet your specific individual needs.
-Sophie is a level 2 DMA Clinical Pilates Instructor who can assess you to determine your body’s Direction of Preference.
+Sophie is a Certified DMA Clinical Pilates Physiotherapist who can take you through an assessment to determine your body’s Direction of Preference.
 A direction preference is simply the direction in which your body likes to move.
-By tailoring your exercises into this direction, Clinical Pilates specifically treats the cause of your particular problem and assists with stability, balance, posture and overall function.
-Exercise plans will take into account your abilities and treatment goals.
+By tailoring your exercises into this direction and with careful consideration to your physical capabilities and goals for participation, your Clinical Pilates treatment program will aim to target your particular problem.

-One of the key aspects of Clinical Pilates is the development of core muscle control for the improvement of lower back, upper and lower limb complaints.
-By using the correct series of prescribed exercises on the Clinical Pilates Reformer, an exercise ball or on a mat, clients are able optimise their core control to protect their bodies from further injury.
+One of the key aspects of Clinical Pilates treatment is the development of core muscle control for the improvement of lower back, upper limb and lower limb complaints.
+By using the correct series of prescribed exercises on the Clinical Pilates Reformer, an exercise ball or on a mat, clients are able to use their core control to assist in the prevention of further injury.

-Clinical Pilates is used for the treatment of many conditions including:
+Clinical Pilates treatment is used for the treatment of many conditions including:

 - lower back pain;